Should You Apply For A Spousal Open Work Permit Inside Or Outside Canada?

 Applying From Outside Canada

-This option is common when the spouse or partner is living abroad or prefers to receive approval before travelling to Canada.
+This option is common when the principal applicant is in Canada and the spouse or partner is living abroad or prefers to receive approval before traveling to Canada.
+Applicants should review the personalized spousal open work permit document checklist in their IRCC account before submitting the application from outside Canada.

 Important (being in Canada when approved): If the applicant is in Canada as a visitor when the POE letter of introduction is issued, it may be necessary to leave Canada and re-enter to have the work permit issued.
 According to IRCC guidance, re-entering from the United States or Saint-Pierre-et-Miquelon does not activate the POE letter, so travel plans should be considered carefully before leaving Canada.